 - Remove unnecessary packages:

-This command removes cached package files, metadata, and other temporary data, helping to free up significant disk space and maintain a tidy system.
+The system-upgrade clean command specifically removes downloaded upgrade packages and metadata, while clean all removes all cached package files and temporary data, helping to free up significant disk space and maintain a tidy system.

 Test Your Applications